-The financial instruments of the Company categorized as available-for-sale financial assets are publicly-traded, easily converted to cash.
-Therefore, no material liquidity risks are anticipated.
+The financial instruments of the Company categorized as open-end mutual funds, beneficiary certificates and domestic listed stocks are publicly-traded, easily converted to cash.
+Therefore, no material liquidity risk is anticipated.
 The financial instruments categorized as financial assets carried at cost are investments that do not have a quoted market price in an active market.
 Therefore, material liquidity risk is anticipated.